 For MBS item Number 30177 your Lipectomy and skin reduction after weight loss or bariatric surgery may be covered if all THREE strict criteria are met.

-- there is intertrigo or another skin condition that risks the loss of skin integrity and has failed 3 months of conventional (or non-surgical) treatment, and
+- Firstly, there is intertrigo or another skin condition that risks the loss of skin integrity and has failed 3 months of conventional (or non-surgical) treatment, and

-- the weight has been stable for at least 6 months following significant weight loss prior to the lipectomy
+- Thirdly, the weight has been stable for at least 6 months following significant weight loss prior to the lipectomy

-This is subject to photographic documentation and proof.
+However, this criteria is subject to photographic documentation and proof.

-If you are contemplating Abdominoplasty or skin reduction after weight loss which is not related to pregnancy, your coverage may depend on how much skin redundancy you have, and how much these weight changes are contributing to your health conditions.
+So, if you are contemplating Abdominoplasty or skin reduction after weight loss which is not related to pregnancy, your coverage may depend on how much skin redundancy you have, and how much these weight changes are contributing to your health conditions.
 You can contact our Patient Care team on 1300 264 811 to find out more.

 What are the multiple procedure rules and MBS rebated for combined surgeries in one operation theatre session?